Skip to content

 Document changes

-• Keeping records: Write down all changes to targets, why they were made, and what you expect to happen.
+• Keep records: Write down all changes to targets, why they were made, and what you expect to happen.

 • Performance reviews: Evaluate your team’s performance to identify trends, areas to improve, and places where they do a great job.